 The Complaint was filed on May 9, 2018.
 Defendants filed a Motion to Dismiss the Complaint on July 30, 2018.
-A hearing on the Motion to Dismiss is scheduled for December 6, 2018.
+The Court denied the Motion to Dismiss on February 26, 2019.

 If you are a member of the proposed class or you have information which might assist us in the prosecution of these allegations, please contact one of the following persons:

 R. Joseph Barton, Esq. (email@example.com)